Kirk Cameron: Early life

-Acting career

-Early career
+Career

+1980s–1990s

 Cameron began acting at age nine, and his first job was in an advertisement for a breakfast cereal.
 His first starring role was at age 13, in the television series Two Marriages.
 At this age, he appeared in several television shows and films.
 He became famous in 1985 after being cast as Mike Seaver in the ABC television sitcom Growing Pains.
 In the series, Mike would eventually have a girlfriend named Kate MacDonald, played by Chelsea Noble, Cameron's future wife.
-Cameron subsequently became a teen heartthrob in the late 1980s, while appearing on the covers of several teen magazines, including Tiger Beat, Teen Beat, 16 and others.
+Cameron was nominated for two Golden Globe Awards for his role, and subsequently became a teen heartthrob in the late 1980s, while appearing on the covers of several teen magazines, including Tiger Beat, Teen Beat, 16 and others.
 At the time, he was making $50,000 a week.
 He was also in a 60-second Pepsi commercial during Super Bowl XXIV.

-Cameron also guest-starred in the 1988 Full House episode "Just One of the Guys", in which he played the cousin of D.J.
-Tanner, the role played by Cameron's sister, Candace.

-Cameron went on to star in many films, including 1987's Like Father Like Son (a body-switch comedy with Dudley Moore), which was a box office success.
+Cameron also guest-starred in the 1988 Full House episode "Just One of the Guys", in which he played Cousin Steve of D.J.
+Tanner, the role played by Cameron's sister, Candace.Cameron went on to star in many films, including 1987's Like Father Like Son (a body-switch comedy with Dudley Moore), which was a box office success.
 His next theatrical film, 1989's Listen to Me, performed poorly at the box office.
-When Growing Pains ended in 1992, Cameron went on to star in The WB sitcom Kirk which premiered in 1995 and ended two years later.
+When Growing Pains ended in 1992, Cameron went on to star in The WB sitcom Kirk, which premiered in 1995 and ended two years later.
 In Kirk, Cameron played Kirk Hartman, a 24-year-old who has to raise his siblings.
 Cameron and Noble also worked together on Kirk.

-2000–2010
+In around 1990, Cameron, along with his wife, Noble, founded The Firefly Foundation, which runs Camp Firefly, a summer camp that gives terminally ill children and their families a free week's vacation.